apache/cloudstack-documentation/source/plugins/vxlan.rst

 In order to use this script create a symlink on **each** KVM hypervisor

 ::
+  $ cd /usr/share

-  $ ln -s /usr/share/modifyvxlan.sh /usr/share/cloudstack-common/scripts/vm/network/vnet/modifyvxlan-evpn.sh
+  $ ln -s cloudstack-common/scripts/vm/network/vnet/modifyvxlan-evpn.sh modifyvxlan.sh

-This script is also available on `download.cloudstack.org <https://download.cloudstack.org/tools/scripts/vxlan/modifyvxlan.sh>`_.
+This script is also available in the CloudStack `GIT repository <https://raw.githubusercontent.com/apache/cloudstack/refs/heads/main/scripts/vm/network/vnet/modifyvxlan-evpn.sh>`_.

 View the contents of the script to understand it's inner workings, some key items: